Figure Logo

 Funding

-A Figure Home Equity Line and credit cards can provide funding in as little as five days2navigates to numbered disclosure, which is unavailable with traditional HELOCs.
+A Figure Home Equity Line and credit cards can provide funding in as little as five days2navigates to numbered disclaimer, which is unavailable with traditional HELOCs.
 A HELOC with a bank can take between 2 to 6 weeks.

 Payments